 Sure, we all know what wardrobe essentials for work professional women are supposed to have in their closets, but if you’re buying one for the first time or replacing one you’ve worn into the ground, it can be a pain to find exactly the right incarnation in stores.
 In “The Hunt,” we search the stores for a basic item that every woman should have.

-While seasonless wool pants are warm enough, and velvet and corduroy pants are great for more casual days, I thought we’d go on a hunt for the best women’s dress pants for winter.
+While seasonless wool pants are warm enough, and velvet and corduroy pants are great for more casual days, I thought we'd go on a hunt for the best women's winter dress pants for cozy but professional work outfits.

 Personally I’ve always loved the softness and drape of wool flannel pants, and although the styles change from year to year, I always feel like that’s a polished look for the office.